BartMassey/emacs-guess-visual-line/README.md

-# emacs-guess-visual-line: autowrap text in emacs as needed
+# emacs-guess-wrapped-text: autowrap text in emacs as needed
 Bart Massey and Google Gemini Flash 2025

-This grotty code uses a simple heuristic (more than 5 lines of at least 100 characters in the buffer, or a single line of at least 150 characters) to turn on `visual-line-mode` on text or Markdown buffers in emacs.
+This grotty code uses a simple heuristic (more than 5 lines of at least 100 characters in the buffer, or a single line of at least 150 characters) to turn on a "wrapped-text" mode on text or Markdown buffers in emacs: `visual-line-mode` with `auto-fill -1`.
 The heuristic parameters can be set to taste.

-I have more and more Markdown, in particular, that needs to be wrapped.
+I have more and more Markdown, in particular, that needs to be edited as wrapped.
 However, the majority of my Markdown does not.

 ## Usage

-Put `guess-visual-line.el` someplace where emacs can find it.
-Then add `(load-library "guess-visual-line")` to your `.emacs`.
+Put `guess-wrapped-text.el` someplace where emacs can find it.
+Then add `(load-library "guess-wrapped-text")` to your `.emacs`.

 ## License